 Acting for Music Theater (NMTI-301)

-Through various courses in Song Interpretation, Acting, Music Scene Study, and Audition Technique, students will learn to interpret lyrics, analyze texts, and perform musical theatre material with skill, authenticity and repeatability.
-Using classic and contemporary works from both plays and musicals, students will have the opportunity to develop the skills required to successfully combine the crafts of acting and singing, thereby gaining an understanding of the rigor and skills necessary to perform in a musical.
+Through various courses in Song Interpretation, Acting and Music Scene Study, students will learn to how to exhibit authentic human behavior under heightened circumstances, interpret lyrics and analyze text.
+They will hone the skills required to perform this material with skill, authenticity and repeatability.
+Students will have the opportunity to develop the skills required to successfully combine the crafts of acting and singing, thereby gaining an understanding of the rigor and skills necessary to perform on the professional stage.
+Students will also take Audition Techniques and Acting for the Camera in order to hone their skills around preparing and performing audition material from musicals, plays and TV/Film.
+A reel of the students work, curated by the faculty will be built at the end of the semester for each student.

 Singing/Voice (NMTI-311)